Reorganizing your personal debts through bankruptcy filing

 Once you put together a plan, it goes to your creditors for approval and also must be reviewed and approved by the bankruptcy court.
 However, you’re entitled to the protections of the automatic stay of bankruptcy from the moment you file your Chapter 13 petition.
 That stay prevents creditors from calling, writing, or taking legal action against you and remains in effect throughout the three-to-five-year repayment period, provided you follow the terms of your reorganization.
 Because you’ll actually renegotiate your debt, you also might be able to get creditors to waive late fees and penalties, and you may end up paying less than 100% of the debt.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people in New Jersey who wish to file for personal bankruptcy.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 We are currently available by phone, text message, or videoconference only.
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.